less than 30 mins

 For the filling, heat the sugar and water in a large saucepan set over a medium heat until the sugar melts and forms a caramel.
 (Do not stir the caramel.)

 Meanwhile, gently warm the cream in a saucepan.
-Carefully, add one-third of the cream to the caramel and, once the bubbling has subsided, whisk in the remaining cream.
+Carefully, add one-third of the cream to the caramel and, once the bubbling has subsided, whisk in the remaining cream and sea salt.
 Pour the mixture into a bowl and set aside until completely cooked.

 For the dough, warm the milk and butter in a saucepan until the butter has melted and the mixture is lukewarm.